B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Students must also form a mental representation of decimal numbers greater than one.
 When reading such a decimal number, they must mentally picture the quantity it represents by interpreting the two parts that make up the number: the integer part and the decimal part.
 For example, they must recognize that the number 8.245 represents 8 integers and part of another identical integer.
 They can then visualize a quantity between 8 and 9.

-Skill: Representing Decimal Numbers to Thousandths
+Skill: Representing Decimal Numbers up to Thousandths

 Concrete Representations

-In order to fully understand decimal numbers, it is important that students be able to represent them concretely using manipulatives (for example, tokens, base ten blocks).
-Unfortunately, students in the junior grades do not always have the opportunity to explore numbers using these materials.
-As a result, their knowledge of decimal numbers is often based on symbolic representation and does not reflect a solid understanding of these numbers.
-Before beginning to teach decimal numbers, it is important to have students use manipulatives to describe parts of a whole represented by a decimal fraction (for example, \(\frac{3}{10}\)).
+In order to fully understand decimal numbers, it is important that students be able to represent them concretely using manipulatives (for example, using counters or base ten blocks).
+Therefore, in the junior grades, students should have the opportunity to explore numbers using these materials to build conceptual understanding.
+Before beginning to teach decimal numbers, it is important to have students use manipulatives to show the parts of a whole that is represented by a decimal fraction (for example, \(\frac{3}{10}\)).

 Example